sendgrid/sendgrid-ruby/README.md

           "email": "test@example.com"
         }
       ],
-      "subject": "Hello World from the SendGrid Ruby Library!"
+      "subject": "Sending with SendGrid is Fun"
     }
   ],
   "from": {